mkdocstrings/griffe/docs/guide/users/navigating.md

 Each object holds a reference to its parent (except for the top-level module, for which the parent is `None`).
 Accessing the parent is as easy as doing `obj.parent`.

 Many of the available data fields are computed thanks to this parent, allowing us to climb the tree up to its root, the top-level module.
-Some of the fields taking advantage of [`parent`](griffe.Object.parent) are:
+Some of the fields taking advantage of [`parent`][griffe.Object.parent] are:

 - [`module`][griffe.Object.module], which is the parent module of any object nested within it: